 - A state-of-the-art mass spectrometry facility dedicated to metabolomics and isotope tracing.

 UT Southwestern Medical Center has a long and distinguished history of excellence in disease-related basic science research, particularly in metabolism.
 CRI, founded in 2011 as a joint venture between UT Southwestern and Children’s Medical Center of Dallas and directed by Sean J. Morrison, Ph.D., is recruiting outstanding individuals dedicated to solving fundamental problems in biology and disease.
 CRI is a dynamic, stimulating, and highly collaborative environment focusing on stem cell biology, cancer, and the genetic and metabolic basis of human disease.

-Please submit a CV, a 3-page summary of past accomplishments and research plans, and ask three references to submit letters by November 1, 2019 to CRIApplicants@utsouthwestern.edu.
+Please apply online and upload a CV, a 3-page summary of past accomplishments and research plans in the job application at jobs.utsouthwestern.edu (Job ID 577323) by November 1, 2021.
+Separately, please ask three references to submit letters to CRIApplicants@utsouthwestern.edu. by November 1, 2021.
+For general questions, please email CPIApplicants@southwestern.edu